MAVIS-creator/geo_fence/COORDINATE_FORMATS.md

 4. Scroll down to see the Plus Code
 5. Copy it and paste here!

+**Note:** The system automatically detects short codes and will ask for a reference location if needed.

 **How to use:**
 1. Select "Plus Code" from the format dropdown
 2. Enter the complete Plus Code (including the + symbol)
+3. For short codes, the system uses your current map view as reference
-3. Tab out or click away to convert and update the map
+4. Tab out or click away to convert and update the map

 ---